Request for Proposals:

 Disqualifications:

-Applicants that currently receive funding, either directly or indirectly, from the New York Life Foundation are ineligible to apply.
+• Organizations currently receiving funding from the New York Life Foundation are ineligible to apply.
 This includes:

-• National or regional organizations that receive New York Life Foundation funding directly.
+• National or regional organizations that currently receive New York Life Foundation funding directly

 To learn more about the past award recipients, please visit the Afterschool Alliance's Award page.